Digital photographic portraits

 The painting is now back in Terry’s custody, where it is being well loved and appreciated.

 Mi Goreng is a cheap and easy to cook a snack that is popular in the abattoir lunch break room.

 During my three years working at the abattoir, I would often admire the bins full of empty Mi Goreng packets at the end of the day.

 These video stills highlight each step of cooking Mi Goreng.

 The ‘Chitterling’ is a part of a pig that connects its lower intestinal tract to the outer anus.
-One of my jobs while working at an abattoir was to clean excrement from Chitterlings with a high-powered tap.
+My first job while working at an abattoir was to clean excrement from Chitterlings with a high-powered tap.

 Chicken cutters at a Mumbai meat market are invited to decorate their shop with accessories from a local photo studio.
 As the chickens are slaughtered, a collaboration forms between the shop keepers.

 Inspired by framed portraits of the family on display in my Grandmother’s home, I staged a self portrait wearing my abattoir uniform in a similar style.

 Nana framed my new portrait and keeps it on display in her living room.